-OUR RESPONSIBLE TRAVEL POLICY
+RESPONSIBLE TRAVEL POLICY

-Go Cycle and Go Hike tours is proud to promote both sustainable and responsible tourism from the seat of a bike or in your hiking boots.
+" Go Cycle and Go Hike tours is proud to promote both sustainable and responsible tourism from the seat of a bike or in your hiking boots "

 We understand that depopulation is a modern threat in these areas.
 Many of the people we partner with are young entrepreneurs who have taken the risk and made a choice to carve out their livelihood in these areas.
-Our tours are inspired by our love of cycling, hiking and moreover our appreciation of our natural surroundings - what better way to enjoy nature than to be a part of it in a non-invasive but positive way.
+Our tours are inspired by our love of cycling, hiking, and moreover our appreciation of our natural surroundings.
+What better way to enjoy nature than to be a part of it in a non-invasive but positive way?

 It is part of our DNA to partner with local businesses and individuals to give people an authentic experience of what the region they are visiting, is all about.
 We bring the people on tour together with the locals and by mid-week everybody knows everybody.
 This is a key differentiator of Go Cycle Tours; as founder, I leverage the relationships I have built locally and my direct involvement in each of these areas and bring it as a cornerstone piece to our tours.

-All elements of our tour involve and support, locally owned businesses/individuals (hotels, restaurants, grocery stores, guides, cleaning services, transportation, other activity and service providers (spa, ziplining, horseback riding, etc), food and beverages including local breweries and wineries) to build our tour package.
-We purposely stage our tour out of one place to make a bigger impact on the local economy and reduce our carbon footprint driving from point A->B->C, etc.
+All elements of our tour involve and support, locally owned businesses/individuals (hotels, restaurants, grocery stores, guides, cleaning services, transportation, other activity and service providers (spa, zip lining, horseback riding, etc), food and beverages including local breweries and wineries) to build our tour package.
+We purposely stage our tour out of one place to make a bigger impact on the local economy and reduce our carbon footprint by driving from point A->B->C, etc.

-We state that once you arrive, you only need your bike and feet to move around for the rest of the week as all rides, restaurants, activities are within walking distance.
-If there is a need to move people for hiking departure points, cultural or winery visits, we hire one or two vehicles (locally) to transport all people.
+We state that once you arrive, you only need your bike and feet to move around for the rest of the week as all rides, restaurants, and activities are within walking distance.
+If there is a need to move people for hiking departure points, or cultural or winery visits, we hire one or two vehicles (locally) to transport all people.

-We also strive to reduce the use of paper and printing in our office opting for e-brochures and digital media to promote.
+We also strive to reduce the use of paper and printing in our office, opting for e-brochures and digital media to promote.
 We do print a very small quantity (under 500) of one-page leaflets for people who are less digitally connected.

-Go Cycle has promoted charity projects (Trampled Rose), our cyclists have attended local gastronomical events and awards ceremonies, supporting local initiatives such as the mountain broom festival in Gredos in June.
+Go Cycle Tours has promoted charity projects (Trampled Rose), our cyclists have attended local gastronomical events and awards ceremonies, supporting local initiatives such as the mountain broom festival in Gredos in June.
 We promote the local Tapas Festival via social media and all activities related to our local partners.
-We have agreed to promote a crowd-funding initiative to be launched in Gredos in the new year.
-We do tours of the UNESCO sites near our tour bases.
+We have agreed to promote a crowdfunding initiative to be launched in Gredos in the new year.
+Furthermore, we do tours of the UNESCO sites near our tour bases.